Pete Resnick's Home Page

 Eudora e-mail program for the Macintosh, and for many years worked for the Office of the Chief Scientist, participating in assorted research

 projects and teaching to engineers on using open source in Qualcomm products.
-Now, I work for the Standards group at Qualcomm, leading up our work with the Internet
+Now, I work for the Standards & Industry Organizations group at Qualcomm, leading up our work with the Internet

-Engineering Task Force (IETF), as well as working on a cybersecurity project and continuing my work on issues in open source.
+Engineering Task Force (IETF), as well as working on issues in open source, and particularly how work in open source relates to work on standards.

 I've been working with the IETF since 1991 or so.
 Below are some things I've worked on during that time.